4 Best DIY paper mache clay recipes for home decor & kids crafts! Easy to make with pulp, flour paste, or glue, some without joint compound.

 Paper clay (aka paper mache clay) is a mixture of paper pulp with a few simple ingredients like flour or glue.
 It works very much like clay and dries very hard.
 Paper clay is great for projects with more thickness or sculpture details.

+In the photo above you can see our DIY vintage paper clay bowl tutorial here!
 There are many different recipes for homemade paper clay.
 These 4 recipes worked really well, and 3 of them are made without joint compound.
 Let’s look at the pros and cons of each.
 SPOILER: recipe number 2 and 3 are my favorite! 🙂 Check out this video tutorial or skip to recipes below!

 You can buy pre-made paper clay such as CelluClay which comes in a dry powder to be mixed with water, and Creative Paperclay which is already moistened into clay form and much finer like actual clay.
 But homemade paper clay is easy and fun to make.